nordeim/excel-tools/opus-3.md

-I'll conduct extensive research across multiple dimensions to validate, challenge, and enhance this blueprint.
-Let me search for the current state of the art in Python-Excel manipulation, macro handling, AI agent tool frameworks, and related areas.---
+Please conduct extensive research across multiple dimensions to validate, challenge, and enhance this blueprint.
+Let us search for the current state of the art in Python-Excel manipulation, macro handling, AI agent tool frameworks, and related areas.---

 # Comprehensive Design Blueprint Review & Enhanced Architecture for `excel-agent-tools`

 ## I. Research Synthesis & Critical Findings

-My extensive research across the Python-Excel ecosystem, AI agent frameworks, formula calculation engines, and macro security tools has validated core assumptions in your draft while revealing several critical enhancements and one significant architectural correction.
-Here is my full synthesis:
+Extensive research across the Python-Excel ecosystem, AI agent frameworks, formula calculation engines, and macro security tools has validated core assumptions in the draft while revealing several critical enhancements and one significant architectural correction.

 ### A. Core Library Validation: `openpyxl` is Correct